-The February 4th Izvestia contained an article by Lev Dubrovitsky telling of the execution of Jews in Starobin (Minsk region).
+The February 4th Izvestiya contained an article by Lev Dubrovitsky telling of the execution of Jews in Starobin (Minsk region).
 In an article published on April 15th, Petr Lidov briefly reported on the execution of the Jewish population in Minsk.
 Pravda correspondent Michael Sivolobov, a specialist in partisan units, wrote about the condition of Jews in the Minsk ghetto and about the constant liquidations there.
 Several days later, he reported the extermination in Bobruisk, Starobin, and Lyuban of 20,000, 700, and 700 Jews respectively, and also all of the Jews in Glussk, Parichi, Ozarichi, Domanovichi, and Stariye Dorogi.

 On 24 April, Pravda published an article about a press conference for foreign correspondents citing a speech by the second deputy People’s Commissar for Foreign Affairs and deputy leader of the Sovinformburo Solomon Lozovsky with the statement: “Hitler has made it his task to destroy the Jewish people and he puts this into action in occupied countries and regions, completely exterminating the Jewish population”.
 On 28 April, newspapers published a new Molotov Note “On the monstrous atrocities, brutalities, and violence of the German-fascist invaders in occupied Soviet regions and on the responsibility of the German government and military command for these crimes”.
 However, Jews were not singled out in the note; in reports of mass executions, they were represented as “civilians”.